13 Simulations

 )

-10.4 Number of simulations
+13.4 Number of simulations

 A key problem in simulations is to determine the number of necessary simulations.
 Pick too few, and one gets an inaccurate simulation estimate, and one wastes resources.
 The former problem is much more common.
-In a very special case, one over the number of simulations gives an estimate of the simulation accuracy, but that is only correct in a linear model.
+In a very special case, one over the square root of the number of simulations gives an estimate of the simulation accuracy, but that is only correct in a linear model.
 In that case, simulation is superfluous.

 Below, we pick six simulation sizes, c(5,25,100,1e3,1e4,1e5), and see how well their mean and standard deviation compare to the known true value.

-for(n in S ){
+for(n in S){

 }else{